Santander City Beaches, Cantabria, Spain

 Which Santander city beaches are best?

-After exhaustive investigation we concluded that though the sands on all the city beaches were equally spacious, soft and clean – having been manicured every morning – the sea waters were not at equal temperatures.
+After exhaustive investigation (yes, lying around on beaches is a tough business) we concluded that though the sands on all the city beaches were equally spacious, soft and clean – having been manicured every morning – the sea waters were not at equal temperatures.

 We had thought that El Sardinero’s beach waters would be cooler as it’s more exposed to Atlantic winds than, for example, large and popular Los Peligros on the harbour shore.

 However, practical experience taught otherwise.
 The waters of Sardinero’s four beaches, Primera, Segunda, La Concha and Camello were definitely warmer than large Los Peligros on the harbour side.
 Probably because Peligros waters exchange more rapidly and there is a substantial drop-off quite near the shore.

 Frankly we didn’t take the other beaches (Magdalena, Bikini) on the harbour side very seriously due to the massive, sharp rock infestation that discouraged ‘proper’ swimming.
 Fine for kids to fool around in the shallows but adults who want exercise need to look elsewhere.